ItsAkshatSh/DevHUD/README.md

 python src/main.py
 ```

-## Configuration

-The application can be configured through the settings interface.
-Configuration files are stored in:
-- Windows: `%APPDATA%/NerdHUD/`
-- macOS: `~/Library/Application Support/NerdHUD/`
-- Linux: `~/.config/NerdHUD/`

 ## Development

 This project uses PyQt5 for the UI framework and follows a modular architecture for easy extension.